 Remember That Your Resume Is Not One-Size-Fits-All Project.

 Consider having your resume improved by experts.
-Not only will they offer fresh outlook in your resume, they could point you in the right direction, too.
+Not only will they offer a fresh outlook on your resume, but they could also point you in the right direction, too.